Writing about Writing: Criticism and responses

 As WAW is a relatively recent movement and is still in its early stages of development, proponents do not always agree on how WAW should be applied to the classroom.
 Carter points out instructors only account for a small portion of the composition community, and therefore disagreement is common and "often in fundamental ways."

 In his response to Downs and Wardle's "Teaching About Writing, Righting Misconceptions," Joshua P. Kutney argues that providing students with an awareness of writing through WAW will not necessarily transfer to their writing performance.
 He compares WAW to students who take courses that raise their awareness of social problems.
-While students gain a greater sense of these issues through these courses, rarely do they display behavioral changes in regards to these issues.
+While students gain a greater sense of these issues through these courses, rarely do they display behavioral changes in regard to these issues.

 Kutney also argues that an increased awareness of writing studies may result in students becoming more comfortable with validating their insufficiencies as a writer because they now recognize the difficulties expert writers have, and not because they now comprehend "the nuances of the composing process."
 He goes on to say that while Downs and Wardle discuss WAW as allowing students to see academic writing as engaging in an ongoing conversation, this knowledge might overwhelm the student and cause them to avoid engaging in the conversation altogether.
 Kutney writes, "While First-Year Composition may not do much to develop the writing abilities of students, Downs and Wardle offer no reason to think that Introduction to Writing Studies, a course that does not purport to teach writing, will do more."